BananaAcid/adobe2affinity/other tools.md

 ## Adobe Illustrator
+- Affinity Designer
 - InkScape ...
 Bad UX + bad UI ... but free and works
-- Affinity Designer
 - Illustrator CS2 ...
 FREE and old.
 And clunky.
+- Graphite - additionally to the above: has node based editing ( https://graphite.rs/ )

 ## Acrobat
 ... create and edit
 - OnlyOFFICE PDF Editor
 - InkScape
-- LibreOffice Draw
+- LibreOffice-Draw
+- *SterlingPDF - Selfhosted in Docker, Dashbord with edit options (no Forms yet, but on their todo)*
 // Sejda (web - online only)
 // PDF24 Creator (Win Only)